 As a teenager, he developed an interest in medicine and wanted to pursue his studies to become a medical doctor.
 However, during a Catholic Charismatic Conference on 10th April 1994, Divine Mercy Sunday, he felt Jesus calling him to become a priest.
-Influenced by St Francis of Assisi and St Pio of Pietrelcina, through a process of discernment he embraced the call for the priesthood as Capuchin Friar Minor.
+Walking in the footsteps of St Francis of Assisi and St Pio of Pietrelcina, through a process of discernment, he embraced the call for the priesthood as Capuchin Friar Minor.

 During the year dedicated to the Eucharist, on 21st July 2005, he was ordained a priest by the Archbishop of Malta, Mgr Joseph Mercieca, and continued his studies at the University of Malta by obtaining a Licentiate in Theology with a dissertation that bears the title The Eucharistic Perspective of the Ministerial Priesthood in John Paul II which has been published as a book under the title Serving the Love of Loves.

-In these years, Fr Hayden was ministered in the following ministries: vocations ministry, formator for young Capuchins, guardian of a Capuchin fraternity, youth leader, hospital chaplain at Mater Dei and an assistant parish priest at San Ġwann.
-Currently, he is a member of St Anthony’s Capuchin fraternity in Paola (Malta).
-He forms part of the provincial council of the Capuchin Province of Malta as the provincial vicar and co-ordinates the prison ministry at the Corradino Correctional Facilities in Malta.
+Along the years, Fr Hayden has served in following ministries: vocations ministry, formator for young Capuchins, guardian of a Capuchin fraternity, youth leader, hospital chaplain at Mater Dei, assistant parish priest at San Ġwann and prison chaplain of the Corradino Correctional Facilities in Malta.
+He also served on the provincial council of the Province of Malta and as provincial vicar.

-Fr Hayden also conducts a monthly evangelization meeting EJJEW GĦANDI (COME TO ME) that is open to all and which includes biblical teachings, Eucharistic adoration and prayers for healing.
+When in Malta, Fr Hayden conducts evangelization meetings Come to Me that are open to all and which include biblical teachings, Eucharistic adoration and prayers for healing.